Skip to main content

 The good news is that the embedded industry has converged on a small number of well-maintained frameworks that catalogue these weaknesses and provide enforceable rules to prevent them.

 CWE (Common Weakness Enumeration) is MITRE’s comprehensive taxonomy, cataloguing over 800 distinct software weakness types.
 It serves as the common language for vulnerability classification and is referenced by virtually every security standard.
 CERT C Secure Coding Standard provides specific rules and recommendations for writing secure C code.
 Maintained by the SEI at Carnegie Mellon, CERT C rules are actionable and map directly to common vulnerability patterns.
 MISRA C originated in the automotive safety world but has become the de facto coding standard across all safety-critical embedded domains.
-What many teams do not realise is the extent of overlap with security: MISRA C covers approximately 90% of the rules in C Secure (ISO/IEC TS 17961) and about 80% of CERT C rules.
-If your team already enforces MISRA C, you have a substantial security baseline in place.
+What many teams do not realise is the extent of overlap with security: a substantial share of the rules in both C Secure (ISO/IEC TS 17961) and CERT C address the same undefined-behaviour and memory-safety issues MISRA C already targets.
+If your team already enforces MISRA C, you have a meaningful security baseline in place.
 ISO/IEC TS 17961 (C Secure) is the formal ISO technical specification for secure C coding.
 It defines a set of rules specifically targeting undefined behaviour and security-relevant coding errors.

 The practical insight for Indian teams is that these frameworks are not competing alternatives.
 They are complementary layers.
 MISRA C gives you safety and a strong security foundation.
 CERT C and CWE add the security-specific depth.
 A mature codebase enforces all three.